fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 4. **Refactor regularly and pay off your technical debt**
 5. **Use static analysis tools and metrics**

 Code quality isn’t a luxury—it’s a necessity.
-In a world where software becomes more complex and development cycles accelerate, high-quality code is the difference between success and chaos.
+In a world where software becomes more complex and development cycles faster, high-quality code is the difference between success and chaos.
 So, go ahead—turn your code into a work of art that functions well and looks good too!

 *P.S.: If after reading this article you still think code quality is overrated, maybe consider a career as a street musician.
-They also have fewer problems with legacy code.*
+They also have fewer issues with legacy code.*